hilary/mastertomain/README.md

 ## Instructions

+You may want to take a few minutes to clean up your repo before running `mastertomain`.
+We've done a fair bit of hardening against common situations (e.g., open pull requests), but a clean repo is a happy repo.

-The easiest way to do this is to copy this script into your local repo, and run:
+The script currently assumes that you are running it from a local clone of a git repo on `ORIGIN`.
+Copy this script into your local clone, and run it:

 ```
 $ bash mastertomain.sh